Modeling Image-Caption Rating from Comparative Judgments: Introduction

+Our findings show that comparative learning is an effective substitute for direct ratings when assessing and evaluating image–caption pairs.
+In RQ1, the comparative learning model performed only slightly worse ($1\%$) than the regression model with the same amount of training data ($N$ direct ratings for the regression model vs. $N$ comparative judgments for the comparative learning model).
+For RQ2, comparative learning trained only on caption pairs of the same image performed well in predicting which caption better matched a given image, even when the differences between captions were subtle.
+In RQ3, a small-scale human subject experiment was conducted with eight human raters annotating both direct ratings and comparative judgment.
+The results of the experiment suggest that for the image-caption rating task, comparative judgments have shorter annotation times and higher inter-rater agreement on average than direct ratings.
+This result is consistent with the Law of Comparative Judgment~\cite{thurstone1927law} and other studies on comparative judgments~\cite{bramley2015investigating,verhavert2019meta}.

-Our contributions are summarized as follows: \begin{itemize}[leftmargin=*, nosep] \item A multimodal fusion regression model to accurately learn the image-caption ratings.
-It achieved 0.76 Pearson ($\rho$) correlation coefficient and 0.71 Spearman's ($r_s$) rank correlation coefficient with the ground truth human ratings in the prediction of how well a caption describes an image. \item Comparative learning is applied to solve the image-caption rating problem for the first time.
+Our contributions are summarized as follows: \begin{itemize}[leftmargin=*, nosep] \item We improved a baseline multimodal fusion regression model to accurately predict the image-caption ratings.
+It achieved Pearson correlation coefficient $\rho= 0.908$, Spearman's rank correlation coefficient $r_s=0.888$, and Kendall's $\tau_c=0.812$ by training on the ground-truth human ratings. \item To the best of our knowledge, comparative learning has not been systematically applied to solve the image-caption rating problem.
 It learns from comparative judgments -- image-caption pair A better matches each other than image-caption pair B or vice versa -- and predicts how well a caption describes an image.
-Results suggest that comparative learning can achieve around 0.65 Pearson ($\rho$) and Spearman's ($r_s$) rank correlation coefficients without training from the actual human ratings.
-This opens up the opportunity that comparative judgments, which are easier to acquire and are often more reliable than direct ratings, can be collected as training data labels instead of direct ratings. \item It is also shown that, comparative learning can be applied to predict which of the two captions better describes a given image.
-This is a useful scenario where the model achieved around 0.85 accuracy in the predictions. \item A small-scale human subjects experiment confirmed the advantage of comparative annotation -- comparative judgments have shorter annotation time in average and higher inter-rater agreements than direct ratings. \end{itemize}
+We showed that the comparative learning model achieved Pearson’s correlation coefficient $\rho= 0.876$, Spearman's rank correlation coefficient $r_s=0.883$, and Kendall's $\tau_c=0.804$ without training on the ground-truth direct ratings.
+This opens up the opportunity for comparative judgments, which are easier to acquire and are often more reliable than direct ratings, to be collected as training data labels instead of direct ratings. \item It is also shown that, comparative learning can be applied to predict which of the two captions better describes a given image with a high accuracy of $0.85$. \item A small-scale human subject experiment confirmed the advantage of comparative judgments -- on average, they required shorter annotation time and achieved higher inter-rater reliability than direct ratings. \item The code, sample dataset, and results are publicly available on GitHub\footnote{\href{https://github.com/hil-se/comparative_image_caption}{github.com/hil-se/comparative\_image\_caption}} for replication and reproduction. \end{itemize}